 |Pipeline Incident 20 Year Trends|

 |PHMSA has collected pipeline incident reports since 1970.
 The reporting regulations and incident report formats have changed several times over the years.
 PHMSA has merged the various report formats to create pipeline incident trend lines going back 20 years.
 Follow this link.|

 In 2010, PHMSA enlisted the help of the North American Telecommunications Damage Prevention Council (NTDPC) to survey and summarize state damage prevention laws relative to specific characteristics, such as requirements applicable to excavators and utility operators.
 You may view the summary online or download the summary spreadsheet (Microsoft Excel format).

-Notice: PHMSA posted a Notice of Proposed Rulemaking (NPRM) on April 2, 2012, seeking to revise Federal pipeline safety regulations to establish criteria and procedures relating to determining the adequacy of state damage prevention law enforcement programs, and enforcement proceedings where Federal authority is exercised.
-The comment period on the NPRM ended on June 1, 2012.
-The NPRM and the comments received may be viewed at regulations.gov.
-Publication of the final rule is pending.
+Notice: PHMSA has issued a Final Rule to revise Federal pipeline safety regulations to establish criteria and procedures relating to determining the adequacy of state damage prevention law enforcement programs, and enforcement proceedings where Federal authority is exercised.

 Notice: In October 2014 PHMSA submitted to Congress a report entitled, "A Study on the Impact of Excavation Damage on Pipeline Safety”.
 The Pipeline Safety, Regulatory Certainty, and Job Creation Act of 2011 (Public Law 112–90, January 3, 2012) directed the Secretary of Transportation to conduct this study on the impact of excavation damage on pipeline safety, including the impact of removing all exemptions for mechanized equipment from State one-call laws.